chrismattmann/MLwithTensorFlow2ed/README.md

  * [VGG16](https://www.cs.toronto.edu/~frossard/post/vgg16/)  - grab `vgg16.py` and `vgg16_weights.npz`, `imagenet_classes.py` and `laska.png` - only works with Python2.7,  place
 in the `lib` directory.
  * PyDub - for Chapter 17 in the LSTM chapter.
  * [Basic Units](https://raw.githubusercontent.com/matplotlib/matplotlib/master/examples/units/basic_units.py) - for use in Chapter 17.
+Place in `libs/basic_units/` folder.
+ * [RNN-Tutorial](https://github.com/mrubash1/RNN-Tutorial/) - used in Chapter 17 to help implement the deep speech model and train it.

 ## Data Requirements